 - Lines 265-269: apart from comparing growth differences between yeasts and bacteria, it seems that the authors did not take into account the phylogenetic (un)relatedness of tested species in their data analyses.

 Thank you for this suggestion.
 We have added a new analysis of phylogenetic signal run both on all species together and on yeasts and bacteria separately.
-We found not significant effect of phylogenetic signal via both pagles lambda and blombergs K. This has been added to the results and discussion and is described in the supplemental methods.
+We found not significant effect of phylogenetic signal via both Pagel’s lambda and Blomberg’s K. This has been added to the results and discussion and is described in the supplemental methods.

 Other minor comments: - Publication year for Zemenick et al. is missing in lines 77 and 82.
 Thank you, this has been corrected.